sambeck87/product_crud/README.md

 #  CRUD products <a name="about-project"></a>

 **CRUD products** is a simple CRUD that allows you to create, display and delete products from a database.
-In this version you can attach images for easy product identification.
+In this version, you can attach images for easy product identification.
  <br></br>

-This project allows you:
+This project allows you

 - Create products
 - Delete or modify just your products